leec313/lee-valley/README.md

 - __The Sign Up Page__

   - This page will allow the user to get signed up to Lee Valley Golf Club and start their journey with as a member.
 The user will be able to enter their Golf Handicap (if they have one) and other optional data.
 The user will be asked to submit their full name and email address, which is mandatory.

+### Features Left to Implement
+  - I would have liked to add a scroll trigger on the About section animation on the home page.
+At the moment, it's just triggered on page load.
+I researched to only find that Javascript is needed in order to trigger the animation on scroll [as per this blog.](https://imjignesh.com/how-to-trigger-css-animation-on-scroll/)
+  I could delay the animation with `animation-delay`, however this does not make much sense and does not fit in very well.

 ## Testing